Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 • Oregon Board of Dentistry (Dentists);

-• Board of Examiners of Licensed Dietitians;
+• Board of Licensed Dietitians;

 • State Board of Massage Therapists;

-• Board of Naturopathic Examiners (Naturopathic Physician);
+• Oregon Board of Naturopathic Medicine;

 • Oregon State Board of Nursing (Nurse, RN’s);